 It’s not the only surprise in Limerick’s history, either.
 The Hunt Museum holds paintings by Renoir and Picasso, amongst other treasures.
 In Adare, you can match thatched cottages with a magnificent manor stay.
 At Lough Gur, you can’t throw out a picnic rug without hitting a stone circle, hill fort or mass rock of some kind.
 People have lived at this ancient lake for 5,500 years.
 The wind sounds like their whispers...

 On your bike

 Speaking of wind, you’ll have plenty of it at your back heading down from the Ballyhoura Mountains.
-And when it comes to adventure sports, Ireland is the New Zealand of the Northern Hemisphere; and 95km of stacked mountain bike trails here are one of the jewels in its crown.
+And when it comes to adventure sports, 59 miles of stacked mountain bike trails here are one of the jewels in County Limerick's crown.

 Save this page to your Scrapbook:

 You have Scrapbooks created.
 Click below to see all of your saved pages.

 This page has been save to your Scrapbook

 Vacation ideas, news, offers… sign up for our ezine and we’ll keep you in touch with Ireland